UXlySoftware/1shot-x402/README.md

 docker compose --env-file docker-compose.env up -d
 ```

-You can see requests made to your API endpoints fromt the [ngrok agent dashboard](https://localhost:4040)
+You can see requests made to your API endpoints fromt the [ngrok agent dashboard](http://localhost:4040)

+### 5. Pay for a Premium API Route

+Now you can simulate paying for premium API route access by signing a payload for `$0.10` (your Base Sepolia USDC you got in step 3).

+Go to the premium endpoint of your ngrok tunnel `/premium` and your browser will load an example dApp UI that will allow you to connect your wallet.